pawelad/fakester/CONTRIBUTING.md

-# Contributing guide
+# Contributing Guide
 Welcome!
-If you'd like to contribute to fakester (or run it yourself), you came to right place.
-Hopefully, everything noteworthy is mentioned, but if you still have some questions after reading it all, don't hesitate to open up a [new discussion].
+If you'd like to contribute to `fakester` (or run it yourself), you came to right place.
+Hopefully, everything noteworthy is mentioned, but if you still have some questions after reading it all, don't hesitate to open up a [new issue][github new issue].

+Please also note that this project is released with a [Contributor Code of Conduct].
+By participating in this project you agree to abide by its terms.

 ## Tools used
 **Language:** [Python 3.11.2][python]